KitKatNaomi/Neocity-View-Counter/README.md

 ```
 $ npm install neocities
 ```
-- Run Install.py within the folder
-- Add Neocity Login Info
-- Wait for it to install the reqired files
+- Open the 2 Node in a text editor
+- Than add login details where written
 - Restart then you're done!

 # Running the Counter